jackvanschaik/jackvblog/content/consult.md

 ### Programming and Coding

 I've been programming for a while.
 I first taught myself Visual Basic for a 7th grade science fair project and remember learning Python when the community was awaiting the release 3.0.
-As a rapscallion hacker in high school, I learned Javascript & HTML, PHP, SQL, Java, some strokes of C++ and even a little assembly.
-Moving to undergrad, I decided to use my powers for good.
-I wrote my first line of R in a Big Data Analysis course and have used it almost every day since.
+As young coder in high school, I learned Javascript & HTML, PHP, SQL, Java, some strokes of C++ and even a little assembly.
+Moving to undergrad, I wrote my first line of R in a Big Data Analysis course and have used it almost every day since.
 As a data science PhD student, R and Python are the tools I used day to day.
-Javascript holds a very special place in my heart and keep C++ in the holster for when I need a little speed boost.
+Javascript holds a very special place in my heart and keep C++ in the tuck for when I need a little speed boost.

 * R. See next section.
 * Python.
 Used for current research and coursework.